safezonecapstone/Server/README.md

 - Download and install [Google Cloud SDK](https://cloud.google.com/sdk/docs/downloads-interactive)

-  - Once install is completed you must run `gcloud init` in your terminal and login with the google account associated with the Google Cloud Platform
+  - Once installation is completed you must run `gcloud init` in your terminal and login with the google account associated with the Google Cloud Platform.
+Allows for easy authentication when running the cloud_sql_proxy

-  - For the cloud project select **united-triode-233023**
+  - For the Cloud Project select **united-triode-233023**

   - For the Google Compute Engine zone select **us-east1-d**